williamapardis/DISCO/README.md

 2. Pairing device
 - Click "Add Bluetooth or other device"
 - In the add a device window click "Bluetooth"
-- After giving time to search "HC-06" should appear, click pair/connect
+- After giving time to search "HC-05" should appear, click pair/connect
 - Password: 1234
 3. Check  virtual COM port
-- Naviegate to the
+- Navigate to the
 ## Dependencies

 # Emulator